sreeramsunkara/TAS-Workshop-CAH/README.md

   - Your App code, `index.php`, had no dependencies linked to the PaaS or IaaS you are using.
 You are completely cloud agnostic.
   - Your App is running on a platform that is 100% up to date with the latest known [CVE](https://cve.mitre.org/) patches
   - You did not have to open any tickets with Infrastructure, Operations, Networking, Security, ... to deploy your App.
+  - And yet, access to your Chess App is going through routers, load balancers, firewalls and benefiting from valid certificates.
+  - Your Chess App has also been wired-in for logging (with log consolidation) and APM (Application Performance Monitoring).
   - No wonder developers love TAS.

 - Congratulations, you have completed LAB-1.